wtertinek/NsisCreator/README.md

 We use the variable *OUT_FILE* so we can provide the name of the final EXE file at runtime.

 With the XML file at hand you can integrate NsisCreator into your build process.
-You simply have to call NsisCreator and provide the XML file and define the name of the output file:
+You simply have to call NsisCreator, provide the XML file and define the name of the output file:

 	NsisCreator -i C:\Build\Backup3000.xml -o C:\Build\Backup3000.nsi